Landlord and Tenant Board: Legal representation

-In Ontario a person may be represented by an individual licensed by the Law Society of Ontario such as a lawyer or a paralegal.
+In Ontario, a person may be represented by an individual licensed by the Law Society of Ontario such as a lawyer or a paralegal.
 There are other exemptions for unpaid representatives such as direct employees of the landlord or in the case of a tenant a friend or family member.
 It is the obligation of the individual claiming the representation exemption to provide proof to the board of their legal authorization to represent a person or company in front of the board.
-Prior to a board hearing tenants are offered the opportunity to speak to tenant duty counsel that is usually provided by a community legal aid clinic funded through Legal Aid Ontario.
-Landlord are not allowed to access duty counsel on the hearing day.
+Prior to a board hearing tenants are offered the opportunity to speak to tenant duty counsel which is usually provided by a community legal aid clinic funded through Legal Aid Ontario.

 Jurisdiction

-According to the Residential Tenancies Act, 2006 S.O the board has the jurisdiction to resolve all matters between a landlord and tenant.
-There are a few important differences between applications made by landlords and applications made by tenants when it relates to matters of jurisdiction.
-Under the Act a tenant must be in possession of a rental unit prior filling an application with the board.
-If a landlord files an application with the board when a tenant is not in possession of the rental unit the application will be dismissed.
-If a landlord would like to make a claim against a tenant after a tenant has vacated the rental unit the landlord must seek compensation through the Ontario Small Claims Court.
+According to the Residential Tenancies Act, 2006 (RTA), the LTB has the jurisdiction to resolve all matters between landlords and tenants, to mediate or adjudicate eviction applications from non-profit housing co-operatives, and provide information to landlords, tenants about their rights and responsibilities under the RTA as well as information about LTB’s practices and procedure.

-Changes at the Board
+Under the RTA, a tenant must be in possession of a rental unit prior to filing an application with the board.

-In September 2016 changes were made to the Residential Tenancies Act, 2006 S.O to allow victims of domestic violence to terminate their leases with only 28 days notice.
+If a landlord would like to make a claim against a tenant after a tenant has vacated the rental unit, the landlord must file an L10 with the LTB.

 Legal decisions

-Most decisions by the Ontario Landlord and Tenant Board ("LTB") are not published.
-CanLII does publish a sample of decisions, as of 2021-06-17 there were 19,621 decisions posted to CanLII.
-Other website such as Caselaw.Ninja use decisions posted to CanLII to provide more targeted research help to those who are performing legal research.
+Some LTB decisions are published by CanLII.
+As of 2021, there were 19,621 decisions posted to CanLII.

 The LTB processes around 80,000 applications per year.
 A majority of those applications are non-payment of rent applications.